ryushiki/ICNDBJokeDemo/README.md

-This is a demo which get jokes from icndb.com using iOS's KVO feather
+This is a demo which show jokes getting from icndb.com Using KVO feather for updating UI.